 The country is confronting a refugee crisis, hosting the largest number of Syrian refugees and other refugees who seek shelter from the regional conflicts.
-The government has been under pressure to cooperate with European Union in order to curb illegal migration and human trafficking, in addition to dealing with jihadis travelling through Turkey.
+The government has been under pressure to cooperate with the European Union in order to curb illegal migration and human trafficking, in addition to dealing with jihadis traveling through Turkey.
 The clashes with the renewed Kurdish insurgency in the regional context post-Arab Spring add a heavy burden on the Turkish security apparatus.

-In fact, Istanbul has been on a high security alert for months after a series of terrorist attacks carried out both by jihadis and the Kurdistan Freedom Hawks (TAK), a radical wing of the Kurdistan Workers’ Party (PKK).
+In fact, Istanbul has been on a high-security alert for months after a series of terrorist attacks carried out both by jihadis and the Kurdistan Freedom Hawks (TAK), a radical wing of the Kurdistan Workers’ Party (PKK).
 It was less than a month ago when a car suicide bomber killed 12 persons and wounded several others in a district of central Istanbul.
 TAK claimed responsibility for the attack, warning foreign tourists to avoid Turkey if they care for their own safety.

-The Prime Minister rushed to conclusion it might be Daesh behind the attack on the Ataturk airport and reiterated a call for a global fight against terrorism.
+The Prime Minister rushed to the conclusion it might be Daesh behind the attack on the Ataturk airport and reiterated a call for a global fight against terrorism.
 So did President ERDOGAN.
 Turkish President ERDOGAN declared that the attack should represent a turning point in the global fight against terrorism.
 He added that “The bombs that exploded in Istanbul today could have gone off at any airport in any city around the world.”[ii]

 President ERDOGAN was in the international highlight in the prior days, seeking pardon from the Russian President PUTIN for the incident in November 2015 (Turkish’s downing of Russian airplane) and having normalized diplomatic ties with Israel.
-Regarding Brexit, President ERDOGAN used the occasion to condemn the double standards of the European Union’ policies, implying the lack of commitment to integrate Turkey in the European Union and to liberalize the visa system for Turkish citizens in exchange to the promised cooperation vis-à-vis the Syrian refugee crisis.
+Regarding Brexit, President ERDOGAN used the occasion to condemn the double standards of the European Union’s policies, implying the lack of commitment to integrate Turkey in the European Union and to liberalize the visa system for Turkish citizens in exchange to the promised cooperation vis-à-vis the Syrian refugee crisis.